abitha-data/Project_1/README.md

 Plotly & Altair – for charts and visualizations

-Streamlit – for building the dashboard
+### Git & GitHub:

-Git & GitHub – for version control and dataset source
+Git & GitHub are used for version control and project management.

-JSON – raw data format used in the project
+Git helps track changes in the code, while GitHub is used to store the project online, collaborate, and fetch the PhonePe Pulse dataset directly from the official repository.

+### JSON:
+JSON is a simple text-based format used to store and exchange data.
+It holds data in key–value pairs, making it easy to read, write, and convert into tables for analysis.